n9jcv/Eurorack-Modular/README.md

 # Module 1 - VOLTZ
 This is my own design for a power supply for a small Eurorack.
 It runs off of a 18-24V AC/DC Power Adapter.
 Mine is an IBM Laptop power supply.
 The Adaptor plugs into 120AC and supplys 4 amps of 19v DC.
 This 19vdc is the input to my power supply module.
-My power supply will generate 5VDC, +12VDC adn -12VDC.
+My power supply will generate 5VDC, +12VDC and -12VDC.
 The 5V is regulated by a LM2596 which should be able to supply 2A.
 The +12V and -12V are supplied by a TPS5430 module and should be able to supply 2A.
 Total current will be dependent on the 19VDC supply and heat of the stepdown converter boards, but I don't plan to push the limits of current.
 Both modules take the 19VDC input and convert to the proper output voltages.
 I used a cheap digital voltage meter to display the actual voltage of the 5V or th +12V line.
 There are LEDs showing that 19V, 5V, +12V and -12V are all working.
 Each power rail has a separate fuse.

 # Module 2 - WWVB (The most accurate clock in the world CLOCK MULTIPLY DIVIDE)